Host a Terraria Server on Your Linode

 Stop the Server

-If you ever need to shut down Terraria, run the command:
+If you ever need to shut down Terraria, use the following command to save the world and shut down the game server:

 sudo systemctl stop terraria